verdaux/BookNotes/Phrases/Impressors 20.md

 - [ ] Baghtoy kaay raagane, overtake kelaay vaaghane.
 - [ ] Being a son is a footnote.
 - [ ] It's gone to the next galaxy.
 - [ ] Certainty is my enemy.
 I'm all about doubt
+- [ ] Tell me, what is it you plan to do with your one wild and precious life?”